 “Miracles do not happen in contradiction to nature, but only in contradiction to that which is known to us of nature.” –St. Augustine

 We can trust that nature inherently provides everything we need, and that she perfectly evolved us for the opportunity we now face.
-The neocortex, which comprises 73% of the human brain, gives us the capacity to understand complex systems, and the neuroplasticity to creatively explore countless possibilities.
+The neocortex, which comprises 73% of the human brain, gives us the capacity to understand complex systems, and to creatively explore countless possibilities.
 We also have technology, which can be used for globally gathering and sharing vital information and inspirations.

 Most importantly, we share the universal yearning to dream forth and live a more vibrant life.
 In this way, we are engaging our collective will to thrive, instead of just survive.
 Now is the time for us to discover and celebrate the planetary dreaming that connects us – regardless of the differences in our beliefs and cultures.
 Something truly wonderful awaits!